-If you have a pet along, you will need to have them assesses as well.
+If you have a pet along, you will need to have them assessed as well.
 There are three groups and you must determine which group your pet falls into.

 - Group 1 pets are from New Zealand, Cocos Island, and Norfolk Island and don’t require any permit.

-- Group 2 and 3 (which your pet will belong to) are pets from countries that are rabies-free or have strict control over it.
-They not only require import permit but have to undergo blood tests to determine if they carry any diseases or pathogens that may spread to other animals.
+- Groups 2 and 3 (which your pet will belong to) are pets from countries that are rabies-free or have strict control over it.
+They not only require import permits but have to undergo blood tests to determine if they carry any diseases or pathogens that may spread to other animals.

-To learn more on the subject, visit the given link.
+To learn more on the subject, visit the Australian Government page.